Polygon FastLane

 EIP-712 Signed Messages

-Searchers submit their solutions to the FastLane Protocol via EIP-712 signed messages.
+Searchers submit their solutions to the FastLane Protocol via signed messages.
 This standard ensures secure and verifiable communication between searchers and the protocol, allowing for off-chain data signing and on-chain verification.

 Auction Type: Searcher Bundles (Backrun Auctions)